jaybhoyar/crypto-price-alert/README.md

 This is a Crypto Price Alert Application built with Ruby on Rails.
 It allows users to create alerts for cryptocurrency prices and receive notifications when the target price is reached.

+## Application Flow

+When the application starts, it initializes the background processing system with Sidekiq.
+Specifically, it launches the `BinanceWebsocketWorker`, which starts the `BinanceWebsocketService` in the background.

+The `BinanceWebsocketService` establishes a WebSocket connection to Binance, allowing the application to receive real-time price updates for Bitcoin(default for now).
+As new price data is received, the service continuously checks the current price against the user's set alerts using the `AlertCheckService.check_alerts(price)` method.

+If the current price matches any of the user's alert targets, the `AlertCheckService` triggers the notification system.
+This system sends a console notification with details about the alert that has been triggered, including the user's email, the cryptocurrency, the target price, and the current price.

+This process ensures that users receive timely alerts when their specified price thresholds are met, keeping them informed of important price changes in real time.

 ## Prerequisites
 - Ruby v3.3.0
 - Postgres